api-platform/docs/core/angularjs-integration.md

 nga.configure(admin);
 ```

-You can look at what we have done as another example [api-platform/admin](https://github.com/api-platform/admin).
+You can look at what we have done on [api-platform/admin](https://github.com/api-platform/admin).